-Coronary heart disease is a condition in which a waxy substance called plaque builds up inside the coronary arteries.
+Ischemic heart disease is a condition in which a waxy substance called plaque builds up inside the coronary arteries.
 These arteries supply oxygen-rich blood to your heart muscle.

 Plaque narrows the arteries and reduces blood flow to your heart muscle.
 The buildup of plaque also makes it more likely that blood clots will form in your arteries.
 Blood clots can partially or completely block blood flow.
-Coronary heart disease can lead to chest pain or discomfort called angina, a heart attack, and heart damage.
+Ischemic heart disease can lead to chest pain or discomfort called angina, a heart attack, and heart damage.